111nation/TinyEngine/Docs/README.md

 ```

 > [!NOTE]
-> The latest defenition of a function in registry location X will always overwrite previous defenitions in registry location X if they exist
+> The latest definition of a function in registry location X will always overwrite previous definitions in registry location X if it exists

 #### Calling